top of page

 What is Borderline Personality Disorder?

-Borderline Personality Disorder (BPD) is a pretty complex and tough mental health issue that brings a unique set of challenges for both those who have it and their loved ones.
-It mainly involves a pattern of instability that can really affect different parts of life, like relationships, self-image, and handling emotions.
-People with BPD often go through intense emotional ups and downs that can change quickly, making it hard to manage their feelings.
-This emotional rollercoaster isn't just a passing thing; it can lead to impulsive actions like spending too much, substance use, or self-harm.
-These behaviors can make it even harder to keep stable and healthy relationships, often leading to a cycle of chaos and stress.
+Borderline Personality Disorder (BPD) is a tricky mental health condition that can be tough for both those who have it and their loved ones.
+It involves ups and downs in relationships, self-esteem, and handling emotions.
+People with BPD often feel intense emotions that change quickly, which can lead to impulsive actions like overspending, using substances, or self-harming.
+These behaviors make it hard to maintain stable relationships and can be pretty stressful.

 How can we help those with it?